DmitriyAlergant/open-webui-cost-tracking-manifolds/README.md

    #Get your API key in OpenWebUI User Settings -> Account -> API Keys
    OPENWEBUI_API_KEY=sk-....
    ```

+   **NOTE:** If API Key Authentication in your Open-WebUI instance is disabled or restricted by endpoints, you can use JWT Token instead (just use the token value as OPENWEBUI_API_KEY).
+You can obtain your current JWT token from the Browser's Developer Tools after logging into Open WebUI.
+Application -> Cookies -> (your Open WebUI URL) -> "token" cookie value

 **5. Deploy pipe functions and modules to OpenWebUI (except Pricing Data):**